GRASS logo

 NOTE

-If you work with a large number of raster layers, of if the raster layers are very large, try to avoid setting the 'range' value very low, as that may result in a massive number of outliers, slowing down the computations and rendering of the plot.
+If you work with a large number of raster layers, or if the raster layers are very large, try to avoid setting the range value very low, as that may result in a massive number of outliers, slowing down the computations and rendering of the plot.

 The t.rast.boxplot module operates on the raster array defined by the current region settings, not the original extent and resolution of the input map.
 See g.region to understand the impact of the region settings on the calculations.